ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

 The advantage of having the properties in a separate file is that we can easily modify the schema.yml file to change the database details and write to different databases without having to modify our sgt_green_tripdata.sql file.

-You may know run the model with the dbt run command, either locally or from dbt Cloud.
+we may know run the model with the dbt run command, either locally or from dbt Cloud.

 ### Macros